How to choose a wedding venue

 We have outlined the most important questions to ask your wedding venue below:

-Is the Venue available on your date?
+Is the venue available on your date?

 Do you have a date in mind?

 You may find yourself in a position where choosing to change your date or change your venue could be on the table.

-Choosing your wedding venue could come with sacrifices such as changing your wedding date and even your wedding budget!
+Choosing your wedding venue could involve sacrifices such as changing your wedding date and your wedding budget!

-Can the Venue host your guests?
+Can the venue host your wedding guest count?

 Venues have fire codes, restrictions and by-laws like every other organization.

-If you’re planning a wedding with 300+ guests, make sure potential wedding venues have enough space for all of you.
+If you’re planning a wedding with 300+ guests, ensure potential wedding venues have enough space for all of you.

-Your wedding is something people will talk about for years to come and you want those memories to be positive.
+Your wedding is something people will talk about for years to come, and you want those memories to be positive.